SolomonChrist/n8nDash/README.md

 # n8nDash v2 — Touch‑first dashboards for n8n automations
+NOTE: This is still in Beta and being updated all the time.
+A lot of bugs can and will happen.
+No guarantees, no warranties, this is AI Generated and Vibe Coded!
+USE AT YOUR OWN RISK!
+Not responsible for any issues so please know though we are trying our best to create something awesome, this is a passion project with and for the n8n community.
+Cheers!

 **n8nDash** is a PHP/MySQL + Bootstrap app that lets you build beautiful, client‑facing dashboards to **trigger** n8n workflows and **display** real‑time results with live progress.